machingclee/machingclee.github.io/static/media/382-terraform-modularization.8316a9f7.md

 ##### Internal state transition

-Now problem arises, in the past we have `terraform apply`, aws resources are created and the aws resource ids are bound to our internal state.
+Now problem arises, in the past we have `terraform apply`-ed once, aws resources have been created and the aws resource ids have been bound to our internal state.

-The id of a resource in our internal state is created in the following manner, let's take a `networking` module as an example:
+An `id` in an internal state follows the following pattern, let's take a `networking` module as an example:

 ![](/assets/img/2025-04-09-03-07-14.png)